coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

   * -d --verbose -n2, 2 files with numeric naming
   * -n number of files to split into
 * `od -c (chrs) -a -x (hex)` - dump files in octal and other formats

+You have a Bash shell script that you are troubleshooting.
+There seems to be an extra character somewhere in the file.
+You decide to use the od command to locate it.
+Which command option would best suit this scenario? - `od -c` This will display the characters in the file and their escape sequences.

 * uniq - report or omit repeated lines  (--group)
   * `cat .bash_history | grep ls | sort | uniq`
 * nl - number lines of files (-b a) to include blank lines